-iBioDefense Biologics LLC ("iBioDefense") - iBioDefense, a wholly-owned subsidiary, is a Delaware limited liability company formed in July 2013 to explore development and commercialization of defense-specific applications of the Company's proprietary technology. iBioDefense has not commenced any activities to date.
+iBioDefense Biologics LLC ("iBioDefense") - iBioDefense, a wholly-owned subsidiary, is a Delaware limited liability company formed in July 2013 to explore development and commercialization of defense-specific applications of the Company's proprietary technology. iBioDefense did not commence any business activities and was dissolved on June 10, 2016.

-iBio Peptide Therapeutics LLC ("iBio Peptide") - iBio Peptide, a wholly-owned subsidiary, is a Delaware limited liability company formed in November 2013. iBio Peptide has not commenced any activities to date.
+iBio Peptide Therapeutics LLC ("iBio Peptide") - iBio Peptide, a wholly-owned subsidiary, is a Delaware limited liability company formed in November 2013. iBio Peptide did not commence any business activities and was dissolved on June 9, 2016.

 iBIO DO BRASIL BIOFARMACÊUTICA LTDA. ("iBio Brazil") - iBio Brazil is a subsidiary organized in Brazil in which the Company has a 99% interest. iBio Brazil was formed to manage and expand the Company's business activities in Brazil.
-The activities of iBio Brazil are intended to include coordination and expansion of the Company's existing relationship with Fundacao Oswaldo Cruz/FioCruz ("FioCruz") beyond the current Yellow Fever Vaccine program (see Note 7) and development of additional products with private sector participants for the Brazilian market. iBio Brazil commenced operations during the first quarter of the fiscal year ended June 30, 2015.
+The activities of iBio Brazil are intended to include coordination and expansion of the Company's existing relationship with Fundacao Oswaldo Cruz/Fiocruz ("Fiocruz") beyond the current Yellow Fever Vaccine program (see Note 7) and development of additional products with private sector participants for the Brazilian market. iBio Brazil commenced operations during the first quarter of the fiscal year ended June 30, 2015.